CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-2/Sprint-3/Self-Paced Materials/1_Defining Success for your Digital Services Acquisition.md

 - Contractor onboarding takes 60–90 days
 - There’s a possibility of reengineering outdated business processes

-**What should you do?
-(Choose the BEST option)**
+What should you do?
+(Choose the BEST option)

-- [ ] A. Ignore these constraints—they’ll sort themselves out during evaluation.
+- [[ ]] Ignore these constraints—they’ll sort themselves out during evaluation.
-- [ ] B. Choose a firm-fixed-price contract now and adjust if needed.
+- [[ ]] Choose a firm-fixed-price contract now and adjust if needed.
-- [x] C. Build in a phased approach, include delivery support services, and engage leadership on process flexibility.
+- [[x]] Build in a phased approach, include delivery support services, and engage leadership on process flexibility.
-- [ ] D. Push back the solicitation until these constraints are no longer relevant.
+- [[ ]] Push back the solicitation until these constraints are no longer relevant.

-> A phased, proactive approach reduces risk and supports agility as constraints are addressed over time.
+[[?]]
+A phased, proactive approach reduces risk and supports agility as constraints are addressed over time.

 6. Which of the following benefits come from defining constraints early? *(Select all that apply.)*

-- [x] Ability to shape a realistic, achievable strategy
+- [[x]] Ability to shape a realistic, achievable strategy
-- [x] Avoid mid-process surprises or delays
+- [[x]] Avoid mid-process surprises or delays
-- [ ] Ensure you award to the lowest bidder
+- [[ ]] Ensure you award to the lowest bidder
-- [x] Support more defensible, mission-aligned decisions
+- [[x]] Support more defensible, mission-aligned decisions
-- [x] Strengthen relationships with policy, legal, and IT teams

-> Early constraint discovery builds stronger strategies and relationships—critical for digital service acquisitions.
+- [[x]] Strengthen relationships with policy, legal, and IT teams [[?]]
+Early constraint discovery builds stronger strategies and relationships—critical for digital service acquisitions.

 ## Recommended reading

 _Every Project Needs an Inspiring Product Vision_

-Every successful product begins with a clear and inspiring vision—a concise, compelling statement serving as the true north for the entire team.
+Every successful product begins with a clear and inspiring vision, a concise, compelling statement serving as the true north for the entire team.
 The product vision is not just a motivational tagline; it defines *why* a product exists and *what* meaningful change it aims to bring about.
 It aligns stakeholders, energizes development teams, and ensures consistent direction throughout the product lifecycle.

 The [Every Project Needs an Inspiring Product Vision document](https://techfarhub.usds.gov/assets/files/CreateAnInspritingProductVisionF.pdf), from the U.S. Digital Service, outlines essential principles and practical steps for crafting a product vision that inspires action, guides decision-making, and remains adaptable in the face of change.
 Whether you’re launching a new digital service or improving an existing one, an effective product vision is the foundation upon which meaningful, user-centered solutions are built.

+## Conclusion
+>You’ve completed Sprint 3 of Module 2!
+Please close this window to return to the course main page, then select Mark Complete to record your progress.